osteele/obsidian-image-renamer/README.md

 - **LM Studio** with various vision models
 - **LocalAI** for advanced users

-No code changes needed - just point the API endpoint to your local server!

-## Technical Details

-The plugin uses the [Vercel AI SDK](https://sdk.vercel.ai/) for seamless integration with multiple AI providers including OpenAI and Ollama.
-This provides a unified interface for all vision models with built-in retry logic, schema validation, and error handling.

 ## Development

 See [DEVELOPMENT.md](DEVELOPMENT.md) for build instructions and development guidelines.